libretro/Lakka-LibreELEC/CONTRIBUTING.md

 We try to release images to the public one time per month.

-Before every release or release candidate, we have a one week code freeze that is announced on IRC by the team leader.
+Before every release or release candidate, we have a one week code freeze that is announced on IRC or Discord by the team leader.

 During the code freeze: